Power Tool for Runner |

 It is also possible to create power based workouts using Nolio, Training Peaks or Final Surge account.
 Just create one and the power based step will then be automatically recognized and will work as if configured through Garmin Connect.

 To get a precise flat pace, it is better to do a first calibration run.
-The best is simply to run at several speed, from the slowest to the fastest possible, at least 30s for each.
+The best is simply to run at several speeds, from the slowest to the fastest possible, at least 30s for each.
 This should be enough and the result will then be more accurate run after run.

 Read this article to know a bit more about the flat pace and its computation.

 The heart rate efficiency consists of predicting the heart rate from the power and measuring the difference with what is measured.
-A positive value of 3.0ppm means that the pulse was 3.0ppm lower as what is expected for this effort.
+A positive value of 3.0ppm means that the pulse was 3.0ppm lower than what is expected for this effort.

-To get an accurate information, it is necessary to run at least 10 times and mix intervals with long runs to learn the whole palette of running configurations.
+To get accurate information, it is necessary to run at least 10 times and mix intervals with long runs to learn the whole palette of running configurations.

 Read this article to know a bit more about the heart rate estimation.